-Although the bleeding of an MWT is mild and can mostly stop spontaneously without endoscopic hemostasis, the spectrum of MWTs is wide and sometimes may result in a fatal condition.
+Although MWT bleeding is mild and can mostly stop spontaneously without endoscopic hemostasis, the spectrum of MWTs is wide and sometimes may result in a fatal condition.
 Therefore, we recommend an inspection of the esophagastric junction and stomach after the whole procedure of the esophagus to ensure the soundness of the mucosa out of the procedure region.
 Moreover, inspection during the procedure with gas suction is also proposed when the ESD procedure time is long, especially in female patients.
 It may help to prevent MWT and avoid further overflow of gas, which may cause further injury.
 This is essential for the prevention of massive hemorrhage, and even perforation caused by a delayed diagnosis, to avoid unnecessary panic and even surgery or death.
 In addition, a pressure monitoring system may be useful for the prevention of MWT[32,33].